 Lowland or Grauer’s gorilla permits cost US$ 400 for foreign non-residents, US$ 200 for foreign students, US$ 150 for children above 15 years, US$ 200 for Economic Community of the Great Lakes Countries, US$ 100 for East African Community, US$ 80 for The Southern African Development Community, US$ 20 for Congolese adults, US$ 10 for Congolese students and US$ 5 for children above 15 years.

 Hike Mount Kahuzi

-The 3,300m Mount Kahuzi hike is done in a thigh burning full day round trip hike setting out from the Tshivanga visitors’ centre at 09.00.
-The hike to the summit takes about 4 hours and 3 hours to get back down, through lush montane forest which opens to a stunning panorama view of the Park and Lake Kivu from the summit.
-Permits to hike Mount Kahuzi cost US$ 100 foreign non residents, US$ 70 for students and US$ 50 for East African Citizens.
+The 3,300m Mount Kahuzi hike is done in a thigh-burning full-day round trip hike setting out from the Tshivanga visitors’ center at 09.00.
+The hike to the summit takes about 4 hours and 3 hours to get back down, through the lush montane forest which opens to a stunning panorama view of the Park and Lake Kivu from the summit.
+Permits to hike Mount Kahuzi cost US$ 100 foreign non-residents, US$ 70 for students, and US$ 50 for East African Citizens.

 Hike to the Tshibati Falls